glacvorx/OpenHomeKaraoke/README.md

 ### For all OS

 - Install git, if you haven't already. (on Raspberry Pi: `sudo apt-get update; sudo apt-get install git`)
-- Clone this repo, `git clone https://github.com/xuancong84/OpenHomeKaraoke.git`
+- Clone this repo, `git clone https://github.com/kagebarton/OpenHomeKaraoke.git`
-- Download and install Anaconda3 (https://www.anaconda.com/products/individual), it contains Python3, pip/pip3 and common Python libraries
+- Download and install Anaconda3 (https://www.anaconda.com/products/individual, technically any python environment manager will work)
+- Install Pytorch (https://pytorch.org/get-started/locally/, use the correct parameters to install torch and torchaudio)
-- Install pip dependencies, in the conda environment, cd into the project folder and run `pip install -r requirements.txt`
+- Install pip dependencies in the conda environment, cd into the project folder and run `pip install -r requirements.txt`
 - Create song download directory `$HOME/pikaraoke-songs` (by default) or specify it on the command line.
 - Create `nonvocal` and `vocal` sub-folders inside the song download directory to enable automatic extraction of instrumental and vocal tracks in the background, e.g.,`$HOME/pikaraoke-songs/nonvocal` and `$HOME/pikaraoke-songs/vocal` by default.
-- Make sure `VLC` (https://www.videolan.org/) and `ffmpeg` (https://ffmpeg.org/download.html) are installed, and their executables are in the execution PATH environment variable.
+- Make sure `VLC`, `ffmpeg`, and `deno` are installed

+### Cloud-based GPU acceleration
 - For GPU-accelerated speech recognition, you need to install the cloud-side server on any CUDA-enabled GPU machine.
 Copy over the entire `cloud` folder from https://github.com/xuancong84/OpenSmartLight/tree/main/tools/cloud, setup conda environment correctly and run the `cloud.py`, then pass the cloud server URL as argument to `app.py`.
 - GPU-accelerated vocal splitter can run either locally or via cloud (see previous point with option `-vs`).
 If your local machine is powerful enough, with a fast CPU and a decent NVidia GPU with >=8GB GPU memory, you can host the cloud on the same local machine.

 #### Linux / OSX / Raspberry Pi (>=4)

 - Install tmux, `sudo apt install tmux`
-- You can activate conda environment by `export PATH=$HOME/anaconda3/bin:$PATH`
-- yt-dlp should be automatically installed when you run `pip install -r requirements.txt`
-- Make sure you can run `yt-dlp`, `ffmpeg` and `vlc` (optionally `cvlc`) directly
-- For GPU-accelerated vocal splitter, install NVidia driver (Google on how to install); and use Anaconda3's pip to install PyTorch (see https://pytorch.org/)
+- Make sure the bin folder for conda is on your path `export PATH=_your_conda_path_/bin:$PATH`

 #### Windows